How to Add Voice to Video: Dubbing

 In the late ‘90s, anime swept audiences in America with shows like Sailor Moon enchanting viewers and introducing them to Japan’s amazing anime culture.

-Initially, people were not happy with how the dubbing removed cultural references from the script, but now dubbing processes have become more faithful to the source materials, showing how translators are taking the art of dubbing more seriously.
+Initially, people were not happy with how the dubbing removed cultural references from the script, but now dubbing processes have evolved and become more faithful to the source materials, showing how translators are taking the art of dubbing more seriously.

 The history of anime localization continues to move forward.
 The love for anime dubs is reaching new heights, with the rise of ‘fandubs,’ which are essentially anime shows dubbed by fans who strive to improve the already translated versions, or alter the show’s plot.
 An example of this would be Team Four Star’s abridged version of Dragon Ball Z, a very popular version of the famous anime show.

 Studio Ghibli’s GKids YouTube channel features trailers of dubbed Japanese anime films, catering to thousands of devoted fans who wait eagerly for such releases.
-Studio Ghibli’s films are successful outside Japan because the dubbing projects involve directors and talented voice actors who understand the challenges of translating well-loved films.
+Studio Ghibli’s films are successful outside of Japan because the dubbing projects involve directors and talented voice actors who understand the challenges of translating well-loved films.

 The English language trailer for Okko’s Inn shows how a properly dubbed film can create the same magic of the original, and excite viewers around the world.
 Madigan Kacmar, a young voice actor, beautifully brings the translation to life by capturing the personality of the young Japanese protagonist, Okko.